-We have audited the accompanying financial statements of the Korean War Veterans Association, Inc. (a nonprofit organization) which comprise the statement of financial position as of December 31, 2013 and the related statements of activities and cash flows for the year then ended and the related notes to the financial statements.
-The financial statements of the Korean War Veterans Association, Inc. for the year ended December 31, 2012, were audited by other auditors whose opinion, dated May 22, 2013, was unqualified as being presented fairly.
+We have audited the accompanying financial statements of the Korean War Veterans Association, Inc. (a nonprofit organization) which comprise the statements of financial position as of December 31, 2014 and 2013 and the related statements of activities and cash flows for the years then ended and the related notes to the financial statements.